A minimalist TPS game with fast-paced action

 - Resizable game window in-game.

-- Remote control through socket for AI researching
+- Remote control through TCP/IP socket (can be used in AI researching).

 Brutal Maze is written in Python and is compatible with both version 2 and 3.
-The installation procedure should be as simply as follow:
+The installation procedure should be as simple as follows:

 - Install Python and pip.
 Make sure the directory for Python scripts is in your $PATH.